jahpgm/tserver/README.md

 * log - pipe the current log file to the screen.

 ## Changelog

+* 1.0.26 - Added support for .env file so default config variables can be set outside of the config file.

 * 1.0.25 - Changed plugin 'preprocessData' to take an object with various paths.
 Also, plugin path's can also use the pathTokens.